Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Mastercard card may encounter reason code 4846, which indicates an improperly processed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually merchant error or friendly fraud.
 Merchants who believe they have received an invalid chargeback under reason code 4846 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Mastercard chargeback reason code 4846 falls under the “Point-of-Interaction Error” category.
 The shorthand description is “Correct Transaction Currency Code Not Provided.”
-The use of this reason code indicates that the cardholder is claiming that the merchant did not give them an option to choose the currency they wanted to use for the transaction, or that the merchant used point-of-interaction currency conversion incorrectly.
+This code indicates that the cardholder claims not to have agreed to a currency conversion that took place.

-For some merchants, foreign currency transactions are uncommon.
-Other merchants deal with a higher proportion of international customers, and may encounter currency conversion issues more regularly.
+For some merchants, foreign currency transactions are rare.
+Other merchants deal with a higher proportion of international customers and may encounter currency conversion issues more regularly.

 It is important to present the customer with all of the options available to them and inform them about fees and currency conversion options.